 10. Pack extra nappies and clothes in your hand luggage (then pack more)

 Expect the unexpected.
-I had to change one of the worst nappy explosions I’ve ever seen during our flight to the USA.
-The babygrow was covered in it.
+I had to change one of the worst nappy explosions I’ve ever seen during our flight from UK to the USA.
+Let’s say the entire babygrow changed colour.
 These incidents always happen at the worst moments, and the only way we can deal with them is to be prepared.
 Extra nappies, baby wipes, hand sanitiser, nappy bags, babygrows, tops, socks and tissues are a must.
 (Don’t get me started on changing areas on plane toilets though – who thought it was a good idea to have a metal hook directly above a baby changing table?)

 11. Pack layers for your baby

-If you’re travelling from a colder climate to a warmer one, then dress your baby in layers or carry on clothes that suit the climates, ranging from short-sleeve tops to a warm jacket.
-Your baby won’t be happy if he’s dressed in fleece pajamas when he arrives in a warm African airport.
+If you’re travelling from a colder climate to a warmer one (such as Zimbabwe), then dress your baby in layers, or carry on clothes that suit the different climates, ranging from short-sleeve tops to a warm jacket.
+Your baby won’t be happy if he’s dressed in fleece pajamas when he arrives in a balmy (and possibly stuffy) African airport.